cambridge-ceu/.github/README.md

 - We’re currently working on multiomics data.
 - We’re seeking collaborations on integrating research with web technologies.
 - How to reach us is shown at [https://cambridge-ceu.github.io/](https://cambridge-ceu.github.io/).
-- un fact: Our location has been called "The Strangeways Research Laboratory".
+- Fun fact: Our location has been called "The Strangeways Research Laboratory".